robot297/JAG_12_2019/grades/Lab 11 Questions.md

 ### GUI setup

-Create a GUI to view, edit, add to, and delete, this data.
+Create a GUI to view, edit, add to, and delete, this data in a JTable.

-The solversTable should get data from a RubikModel AbstractTableModel.

 Your GUI should have these components, configured in the following way,

 **For displaying all current data:**

 * A JTable called `solversTable` with two columns for solver_name and time_seconds, that displays all of the data from those columns in the database.
-It should be configured to be non-editable, and single row selection.
+It should be configured to be **non-editable**, and **single row selection**.

-When the program loads, it will show all (solver_name and time_seconds) data from the database.
+When the program loads, it will show all the data from the database.
 As the user adds, deletes, or edits data, the table will update.

 *Keep your data sorted in order of time, with fastest first*.
+Don't use the autosort feature.
+Use a database query that fetches and sorts (orders) the data with fastest time first.

 You will need to create a table model for `solversTable`.
 This table model will provide data from the database to its JTable.